 Despite having a reputation for being slow to adopt new technology, law firms are filled with people who understand technology intuitively.
 Software for email, video conferencing, word processing, and presentations are all ubiquitous in everyday life.
 Thus, legal teams are ready to upgrade to systems that have technological benefits they already understand.

-When discussing Opus 2 Case Management software, Catherine McPherson, Legal Technology Strategist at BartlitBeck, says “As a paralegal, my workload is dramatically reduced because I am not going to 10 different pieces of software, I’m going to one.
+“As a paralegal, my workload is dramatically reduced because I am not going to 10 different pieces of software, I’m going to one.” – Catherine McPherson, Legal Technology Strategist at BartlitBeck

 Ultimately, finding the right software for your team will make a huge difference.
 So, be sure to understand your needs, benchmark your current processes, and dig into the way you’ll use a new case management solution to make sure you can maximize your return on investment and deliver ideal outcomes to clients.